Spinal cord compression happens when pressure on the spinal cord stops the nerves working normally.

 - has already spread to your bones

-- is at high risk of spreading to your bones, such as prostate, breast or lung
+- is at high risk of spreading to your bones, such as prostate, breast, lung or myeloma

 - started in your spine